manal-babkhouti/reddit-topic-explorer/README.md

 # 🧠 Reddit Topic Explorer — Market Intelligence from Online Communities

-> An end-to-end NLP pipeline that extracts, clusters, and visualizes trending AI topics from Reddit using sentence embeddings, unsupervised clustering (KMeans + HDBSCAN), and an interactive Streamlit dashboard.
+> A semi-automated, end-to-end NLP pipeline that extracts, clusters, and visualizes trending AI topics from Reddit using sentence embeddings, unsupervised clustering (KMeans + HDBSCAN), and an interactive Streamlit dashboard.

 ---

 ## 💼 Business Use Case

-"Reddit Topic Explorer" enables **marketing teams, product strategists, researchers**, and **investors** to monitor and analyze Reddit discussions around AI and machine learning:
+"Reddit Topic Explorer" provides a prototype for how **marketing teams, product strategists, researchers**, and **investors** can monitor and analyze Reddit discussions around AI and machine learning:

 - 📈 **Trendspotting**: Identify what users are talking about, what's emerging, and what’s losing interest.
 - 🧭 **Market Mapping**: Cluster organic discussions to understand different AI subdomains (LLMs, MLOps, tools, ethics, etc.).